muntasirhsn/muntasirhsn.github.io/index.md

-## Selected projects (demo) in machine learning, Generative AI, NLP and data science
+## Selected demo projects in machine learning, generative AI, NLP, computer vision and more.

 ---